Katrina Hercules Katrina Hercules

 Stuck in the Past: How Outdated Triggered Responses Shape Our Lives

-In this article, we explore how outdated triggered responses—emotional reactions rooted in past experiences—can quietly dominate our present lives.
+In this article, we explore how outdated triggered responses—emotional reactions rooted in past experiences—can dominate our present lives.
 While some triggers may seem irrational (like a fear of paper), every emotional response has a logical origin.
-These patterns, formed by past trauma or conditioned learning, are designed to protect us—but when they go unexamined or unupdated, they begin to limit us.
+These patterns, formed by past trauma or conditioned learning, are designed to protect us.
+But when they go unexamined or get out of date, they begin to limit us.

 Read More